Forced abortion: People's Republic of China

 Forced abortions associated with administration of the one-child policy have occurred in the People's Republic of China; they are a violation of Chinese law and are not official policy.
 They result from government pressure on local officials who, in turn, employ strong-arm tactics on pregnant mothers.
 On September 29, 1997, a bill was introduced in the United States Congress titled Forced Abortion Condemnation Act, that sought to "condemn those officials of the Chinese Communist Party, the government of the People's Republic of China and other persons who are involved in the enforcement of forced abortions by preventing such persons from entering or remaining in the United States".
 In June 2012 Feng Jianmei was forcibly made to abort her 7 month old fetus after not paying a fine for breaking the one-child policy.
 Her case was widely discussed on the internet in China to general revulsion after photos of the stillborn baby were posted online.
 A fortnight after the forced abortion she continued to be harassed by local authorities in Shanxi Province.
-On July 5, the European Parliament passed a resolution saying it "strongly condemns" both Feng's case specifically and forced abortions in general "especially in the context of the one-child policy."
+On July 5, the European Parliament passed a resolution saying it "strongly condemns" both Feng's case specifically and forced abortions in general "especially in the context of the one-child policy".

 Part of the work of the activist "barefoot lawyer" Chen Guangcheng also concerned excesses of this nature.
 By 2012, disagreement with forced abortion was being expressed by the public in China, thought to be fuelling pressure to repeal the one-child policy.
-After the shift to a two-child policy in January 2016, the practice was reported in 2020 to still occur through intimidation of the Uyghur minority in Xinjiang leading to the US government imposing sanctions on officials in response.
+After the shift to a two-child policy in January 2016, the practice was reported in 2020 to still occur through persecution of the Uyghur minority in Xinjiang leading to the US government imposing sanctions on officials in response.